 Since her owner moved to Virginia last fall, Nameless has been used primarily as a heron perch, so this isn’t a case of the quick rinse.
 No pictures of what I faced when I got there, but it wasn’t appetizing.
 In that first outing I scraped away the top layer of heron poop, feathers and pellets.
+Cleaning a boat is more like an excavation.
 Before we can sail her I have a couple more days of cleaning to do.

 Now though comes the real cleaning.
 A cementlike glaze of moss, algae, dirt, the omnipresent pollen and liquid excrement will only be dislodged by hard scrubbing.